 3 Quick Tips

-If you’re just getting started on accessibility, taking care of the low-hanging fruit is a great way to gain momentum and train your eye for accessibility.
+If you’re just getting started on accessibility, taking a pass through your site for low-hanging fruit is a great way to gain momentum and start training your eye for accessibility.

-1. Use headers to add hierarchy
+1. Use headings to add hierarchy

 2. Use the list elements

-Ironically, I’m breaking this rule by using headers instead of list elements.
-To comply with the spirit of accessibility, I’ve included the number of items in the “3 Quick Tips” (H2) and then used H3’s for each numbered section, so it’s still easily scannable.
+(Ironically, I’m breaking this rule by using headers instead of list elements.
+To comply with the spirit of accessibility, I’ve included the number of items in the “3 Quick Tips” (H2) and then used H3’s for each numbered section, so it’s still easily scannable. )